nanbingxyz/mcpsvr/README.md

 **Field Constraints**:
 - `paramName` must be unique within the server configuration
-- Supported data types include string and list
+- Supported data types include string,list and number,make sure to use the right type!
 - Descriptive text remains optional